The High School Application Process for 2020-2021

 Mr. Burstein: (718) 996-6706 Ext.
 1323

-Welcome!
 My name is Daneen Weingarten.
 I am the school social worker.
 I am here to help the students and their families in any way I can regarding social emotional support.
-My responsibilities include crisis management and conflict resolution.
+My responsibilities include crisis management, conflict resolution, skill building, and empowerment.
 It also involves monitoring academic progress, attendance and behavior.
 My goal is keeping everyone on the same path to supporting our children in the most positive and successful ways possible.

-I work with mandated, as well as, at-risk students to help build their skills in solving a variety of problems they may encounter.
+I work with students to help build their skills in solving a variety of problems they may encounter.
 I provide a calming and safe space for students to express themselves openly.
-I help them to learn and grow from mistakes they have made and try to inspire them to become better humans, be a positive part of their community and make their families proud.
+I help them to learn and grow from mistakes they have made and inspire them to become better humans, be a positive part of their community and make their families proud.
 Most importantly, I work on building their self-esteem and aspire to make them proud of themselves.

-I am looking forward to working together and making positive changes.
-Please feel free to contact me with any questions or concerns you may have at 718-996-6706 ext 2111 or you can email me at Dweingarten@IS281.com
+I look forward to working together making positive changes.
+Please feel free to contact me with any questions or concerns you may have at 718-996-6706 ext 2111 or you can email me at Dweingarten@IS281.com.
+Students may also sign up to meet with me using the following link https://forms.gle/wdevPApU1WKvCBsJ9